DiogoFerrari/vi-keybinding/README.md

 # Introduction

+It was created and tested to work on ubuntu 16+.
 This script is used to turn on and off a particular remapping of the keyboard keys.
 It displays an icon on the top bar showing when the remap is on.
 It also creates a system wide keybind ("Ctrl+[" is e one I use) to quickly turn the remap on and off.

 Dependencies: